-By statute, each new employer must pay tax equal to the state's average cost rate unless the business was acquired from a liable predecessor and the new employer is eligible to have an experience rate computed based on all or part of the predecessor's experience record.
+By statute, each new employer must pay tax equal to the state's average cost rate (plus any special assessments and the Workforce Development Fee-discussed separately below) unless the business was acquired from a liable predecessor and the new employer is eligible to have an experience rate computed based on all or part of the predecessors experience record.
 Employers in high experience rating industries are assigned a separate benefit cost rate.
-The state's average cost rate is based on benefits paid to all Minnesota unemployment benefit applicants and on all wages reported that were subject to taxation, within the computation period.
-The average cost rate cannot be less than 1.00 percent.
+High experience rating industries include (but are not limited to) residential, commercial or industrial construction; sand, gravel, or limestone mining; manufacturing of concrete, concrete products or asphalt; and road building, repair or resurfacing, including residential and commercial driveways and parking lots.
+The state's average cost rate is based on the total of all benefits paid to all Minnesota UI Benefit applicants and on all wages reported that were subject to UI tax within the computation period.
+The average cost rate cannot be less than 1.00 percent plus the minimum tax rate.
 New employers in high experience rating industries are assigned a separate tax rate.
-High experience rating industries include residential, commercial or industrial construction; sand, gravel, or limestone mining; manufacturing of concrete, concrete products or asphalt; and road building, repair or resurfacing, including residential and commercial driveways and parking lots.
-The tax rate for new employers in these industries is 8.00 percent, plus the minimum tax rate equal to the current minimum "experience rate" assessed against existing employers under the experience rating plan (i.e., a minium rate of one-tenth of one percent to six-tenths of one percent; see the discussion below in the paragraph beginning "An experience rating plan...")

-The computation period is 60 months, ending on June 30 of the year prior to the year for which the rate is applicable.
+The tax rate for new employers in these industries is 8.00 percent, plus the base tax rate (the current minimum experience rate assessed against existing employers under the experience rating plan-i.e., a base rate of one-tenth of one percent to five-tenths of one percent; see the discussion below).
+The computation period is 48 months, ending on June 30 of the year prior to the year for which the rate is applicable.
+Note that any special assessments and the Workforce Development Fee must be added to the percentages discussed above to arrive at the total chargeable.

 An experience rating plan is in effect for those employers who have been liable under the law for a sufficient period of time to establish some measure of their experience with employment.
 Experience rates increase or decrease according to the employer's experience with unemployment applications.
-Experience rates range from a minimum rate of one-tenth of one percent to six-tenths of one percent (depending on the balance in the Unemployment Compensation Fund on June 30 of the preceding calendar year) to a maximum rate of 9.50 percent.
-The publication MDES-130 Minnesota Employers' Unemployment Handbook provides more information.
-The handbook is available from the Minnesota Department of Economic Security at the address and telephone number provided in the Resource Directory section of this Guide.

-New employers who acquire a business by purchase, change of legal entity or by any other means, should also pay particular attention to the section entitled "Experience Rating Successorships" in the MDES-130 publication.
+Experience rates range from a minimum rate of one-tenth-of-onepercent to five-tenths-of-one-percent (depending on the balance in the Minnesota Unemployment Insurance Fund on March 31 of the preceding calendar year) to a maximum rate of 8.90 percent (plus any special assessments and the Workforce Development Fee).
+The UI Employer Assistance website (www.uimn.org) provides more information.
+New employers who acquire a business by purchase, change of legal entity or by any other means, should also pay particular attention to the section above, entitled "Determining Succession".
 If the entire business was acquired and the predecessor and successor share 25% or more common ownership, the successor will be required to inherit the employment experience record of the predecessor.
 Common ownership includes ownership by a spouse, parent, child, brother, sister, aunt, uncle, niece, nephew or first cousin by birth, marriage or adoption.
-If this is the case and the predecessor's rate was high, so too will be the successor's rate, until the successor establishes a better experience record during the following years.
-If a distinct severable portion of the business of a commonly owned predecessor is acquired, the successor may apply for the portion of the predecessor's experience record that is applicable to the portion of the business acquired.
+If this is the case and the predecessor's rate was high, so too will be the successor's rate, until the successor establishes a better benefits experience record during the following years.
+If a distinct severable portion of the business of a commonly owned predecessor is acquired, the successor may apply for the portion of the predecessors's experience record that is applicable to the portion of the business acquired.